wufengtao1/8btc-WhiteMatrix-Nft-mint-web/README.md

     let chainId = await ethereum.request({ method: 'eth_chainId' });
     console.log("Connected to chain " + chainId);

-    // String, hex code of the chainId of the Rinkebey test network const rinkebyChainId = "0x4";
+    // String, hex code of the chainId of the Goerli test network const rinkebyChainId = "0x5";
     if (chainId !== rinkebyChainId) {
-        alert("You are not connected to the Rinkeby Test Network!");
+        alert("You are not connected to the Goerli Test Network!");
     }

       const accounts = await ethereum.request({ method: 'eth_accounts' });